 Mohamed Dekkak, Honorary President of The Moroccan Association of Ibn Battuta and Mustapha Oudadess, Secretary General of Tangier-Tetouan-El Hociema Region at the Art Exhibition as a part of International Frstival of Ibn Battuta (Festival of Peace and Tolerance)

-As part of the 4-day event of second edition of the International Festival of Ibn Battuta held on November 9-11, 2017, an Art Exhibition was prepared to showcase Morocco’s rich cultural arts.
+As part of the 4-day event of the second edition of the International Festival of Ibn Battuta held on November 9-11, 2017, an Art Exhibition was prepared to showcase Morocco’s vibrant cultural arts.

 The art exhibition which was housed inside Tangier’s Cultural Center of Ahmed Boukmakh displayed various historical artifacts and contemporary artworks.
 It was a great venue to appreciate the blend of Morocco’s past heritage and modern art presented by the new generation of local artists.
 The main hall was filled with paintings, literary works, sculptures, etc., it was a great day to celebrate art and history.

-Creating art is a great way to envision the future, to build bridges that connects the world, develop empathy and nurture intercultural respect and understanding.
-The Moroccan Association of Ibn Battuta sees the young generation to be the future leaders, thinkers and doers.
+Creating art is a great way to envision the future, to build bridges that connect the world, develop empathy and nurture intercultural respect and understanding.
+The Moroccan Association of Ibn Battuta sees the young generation to be the future leaders, thinkers, and doers.
 Helping them hone their creative minds into understanding world cultures will help them deal better with differences and in resolving conflicts peacefully.

 Mohamed Dekkak, Honorary President of The Moroccan Association of Ibn Battuta and Mustapha Oudadess, Secretary General of Tangier-Tetouan-El Hociema Region at the Art Exhibition as a part of International Festival of Ibn Battuta (Festival of Peace and Tolerance)